flutter/website/src/platform-integration/web/wasm.md

 ### Background

-To compile Dart and Flutter to Wasm, you need a browser that supports [WasmGC][].
+To run a Flutter app that has been compiled to Wasm, you need a browser that supports [WasmGC][].
 The Wasm standard plans to add WasmGC to help garbage-collected languages like Dart execute code in an efficient manner.